keram79/viper/docs/source/usage/web.rst

 Use viper in a (web) production environment
 --------------
-In production use, its often not recommended to use the default Bottle WSGIRefServer as it can be quite slow and requires manual start.
+In production use, it is often not recommended to use the default Bottle WSGIRefServer as it can be quite slow and requires manual start.

-A dedicated webserver that serves pages on standard ports and with a standardized configuration is possible with viper, but requires some additional setup
+A dedicated webserver that serves pages on standard ports and with a standardized configuration is supported by Viper, but requires some additional setup.
 To make this work, we are using uwsgi and nginx as stack.

 To use nginx as the webserver serving web.py,::